bonitasoft/bonita-doc/md/build-a-process-for-deployment.md

 # Build a process for deployment
-Build executables to deploy your process.
+Build deployment artifacts that will allow you to install your process onto a server.

 ## How to